brady-lamansky-gtt/readmetesting/README.md

 - Under the **Users** dropdown select **Profile**
 - Scroll down to **Application Passwords**
 - Enter a name in the **Add New Application Password** textbox and click **Add New**
-- Save your Application Password and use it in submissions on the Google Form
+- Save your Application Password and use it in submissions on the SecurityNinja Google Form

 ## Local